Basic-Data-Infrastructure/demo-vertrouwde-goederenafgifte/README.md

 ## Docker builds

 To build and run a docker image locally, with the configuration environment vars in a `.env` file, and keys and certificates in `./credentials`, do

 ```sh
 docker build . -t my-image
 docker run --env-file=.env --mount="type=bind,source=${PWD}/credentials,destination=/credentials" -p8080:8080 my-image
 ```

+## Fully local demo

+See [docker-example](./docker-example) for a docker-compose configuration that runs the demo locally without dependencies on external services.

 ## Architecture documentation